WFME (AM): Family Radio (2015–present)

-The former WFME transmitting towers in Maspeth, Queens.
+The former WFME broadcast towers in Maspeth, Queens.

 On November 21, then-Oakland, California-based Family Stations announced it would purchase WQEW from Disney/ABC for $12.95 million.
 The transaction had been rumored for at least a month, as it was originally reported by the New York Daily News on October 14; however, Disney had clarified that it had not yet agreed to the sale.
 In January 2013, Family Radio sold the original, Newark, New Jersey-licensed WFME (94.7 FM, which it had owned since 1966, but had been programming since 1963) to Cumulus Media, who converted the station into country music-formatted WNSH.
 In what amounted to a station trade-plus-cash transaction, Family Stations also acquired the license for WDVY (106.3 FM) in Mount Kisco, New York.
 The 106.3 FM signal, combined in tandem with Family Radio-owned WFRH (91.7 FM) in Kingston, New York mainly serves the Hudson Valley region; another Family Radio outlet, WFRS (88.9 FM) in Smithtown, New York serves Long Island.
 This left Family Radio programming unavailable over-the-air in New York City proper and northern New Jersey (including Newark) for over two years.

 After the FCC approved the sale on February 10, 2015, 1560 AM went silent on February 17, in preparation of the format change.
 The sale was finalized on February 20, and the call sign was changed to WFME.
 The station returned to the air on February 27, again giving Family Radio full coverage of the New York City market.
 Concurrent with the sale, the FCC converted 1560 AM's broadcast license status from commercial to non-commercial educational.

 The entirety of the station's schedule originated from Family Radio headquarters (which in 2016 moved from Oakland to nearby Alameda, California), although WFME did carry local programming to comply with the FCC's public affairs requirements.